Presently: September 2018

 Hope is not something subjective due to an optimistic or sanguine temperament, or to a desire for compensation in the sense of modern Freudian and Adlerian psychology.
 It is a light-force which radiates objectively and which directs creative evolution towards the world’s future.
 It is the celestial and spiritual counterpart of the terrestrial and natural instinct of biological reproduction which, with mutation, produces natural selection.
 Which later, in its turn, produces with time biological progress.
 In other words, hope is what moves and directs spiritual evolution in the world.
 In so far as it moves, it is an objective force, and in so far as it orientates and directs, it is a subjective light.
 This is why we may speak of it as a “light-force” —Letter XVII, Meditation on the Tarot.

 When you put faith in that which is itself seeking strength to do as it ought to and are thus disappointed a few billion times, it shakes your ability to nurse hope: that things will be fine, that things are fine may feel like a lie when you lack faith in your present and thus your future.
 For the present is that which births the future.
-But even more challenging is when one wishes to have hope but finds that one is unable to because we are afraid of being disappointed yet again.
+But even more challenging is when one wishes to have hope but finds that one is unable to because one is afraid of being disappointed yet again.
 And yet who are we to say disappointments are not misunderstood blessings?
 So that the door which closes in your face allows you to examine its exterior.
 The hallway in which you are left permits you to pace, and your pacing is itself a time of study and reflection which leads to the creative means of taking steps elsewhere.
 Thus merely by process, growth is produced and persistence in fishing and following the genuine heart leads to freedom from all that is unnecessary.
 So should one still be disappointed?

 In a group of about twenty people, the question was put: who believes in miracles?
 Only four of us raised our hands.
 The questioner was not surprised.
 In fact, he revealed to us that he had expected less hands.
 And is it not frightening that one rejects and disbelieves what one is?
 What is more miraculous than life?
 So if we cannot believe in what we are, are we able to exercise hope and evolve into genuine human beings?